elixir-europe/infectious-diseases-toolkit/social_and_economic_impact/data_sources.md

 ---
 title: Data sources
-description: Finding and sharing data for social and economic related data sources.
+description: Finding and sharing data for social and economic impact related data sources.
 contributors: [<!---REPLACE THIS with comma separated list of contributors--->]
 page_id: <!---REPLACE THIS with a shortened page name, with lower case letters and spaces, or an acronym in upper and lower case letters--->
 rdmkit: <!---put the name and URL of the relevant link or links to RDMkit for generic guidelines not specific to infectious diseases--->